-Rollover IRAs are most often created when changing jobs or retiring, as they allow employees to move their current 401(k) or other retirement account balances into an IRA account that can offer a better array of investments and superior performance.
+Rollover IRAs are most often created when changing jobs or retiring, as they allow employees to move their current 401(k) or other retirement account balances into an IRA account that can offer a better array of assets and superior performance.

 When performing an IRA rollover, funds from existing tax-advantaged accounts can be rolled over into a new IRA tax-free.
 You can even roll over funds from multiple retirement accounts into a single rollover IRA, making it easier for you to consolidate and manage your retirement savings.